NHS Buckinghamshire CCG’s Inequalities Advisory Group (IAG) – a summary

 - Promoting engagement – ensuring that patients and public from our diverse communities have a channel with which to engage and that they receive feedback on how their involvement has been used

-The group will be made up of members of our communities who are independent of the CCG or other health or social care organisation unless agreed by the group on an individual basis
+The group was made up of members of our communities who are independent of the CCG or other health or social care organisation unless agreed by the group on an individual basis

 Chair: Buckinghamshire CCG Lay Member Patient and Public Involvement

 Admin: Comms and Engagement